Panchovix/stable-diffusion-webui-reForge/README.md

 ### If using Windows 7 and/or CUDA 11.x

 For this, way to install is a bit different, since it uses another req file.
-We will rename the original req file to a backup, and then copy the legacy one renmaed as the original, to keep updates working.
+We will rename the original req file to a backup, and then copy the legacy one renamed as the original, to keep updates working.
 For Windows CMD, it would be:

 ```bash